-Based on the true story of Liver-Eatin’ Johnson, the movie stars Robert Redford at his laconic best as a Mexican War veteran who tests his mettle by living off the land.
+Based on the true story of Liver-Eatin’ Johnson, the movie stars Robert Redford as a Mexican War veteran who tests his mettle by living off the land.

-Except Johnson chooses this.
-He steps off a riverboat in his Union blue, buys a couple of horses, some traps and the wrong rifle (a 30-30) and just wanders into the Rocky Mountains to begin his new life as a mountain man.
+This is a conscious choice.
+He steps off a riverboat in his Union blue, buys a couple of horses, some traps and the wrong rifle and just wanders into the Rocky Mountains to begin his new life as a mountain man.

 What plays out over the next couple of hours is a bizarre post-60s, wish-fulfillment fable as written by James Milius.

-We get everything one can ask for from the genre: bad Indians (Crow), good Indians (Flathead), grizzly bear, wolves, blood vendetta, hand-to-hand combat, cabin raiding, wagon burning, native burial grounds, crazy settler women and, of course, “Shall We Gather At The River”.
+We get everything one can ask for from the genre: bad Indians (Crow), good Indians (Flathead), grizzly bear, wolves, blood vendetta, hand-to-hand combat, cabin raiding, wagon burning, native burial grounds, crazy settler women and — of course — a rendition “Shall We Gather At The River.”

 The only thing missing is a train robbery.

-The real story here is how a man, I’m assuming a city man, learns how to survive through all the perils and peoples of this beautifully harsh world.
-How he develops his skills, hones his senses, makes friends and vanquishes enemies.
+The real story here is how a man, I’m assuming a city man, learns how to survive through all the perils and peoples of this beautifully harsh land.
+It’s about Johnson, played by Redford at his laconic best, how he develops his skills, hones his senses, makes friends and vanquishes enemies.

 That guy who was preaching “share and share alike, brother” really just wanted to smoke all your grass and steal your woman.